How do I know if I am on track to finish all of my requirements?

 What are the adviser-approved Rationale submission deadlines?

-For students planning to graduate at the end of the fall/winter semester, the adviser-approved Rationale and Booklist must be submitted to Gallatin no later then October 1.
+For students planning to graduate at the end of the fall/winter semester, the adviser-approved Rationale and List of Works must be submitted to Gallatin no later then October 1.

-For students planning to graduate at the end of the spring semester, the adviser-approved Rationale and Booklist must be submitted to Gallatin no later then November 1.
+For students planning to graduate at the end of the spring semester, the adviser-approved Rationale and List of Works must be submitted to Gallatin no later then November 1.

-For students planning to graduate at the end of the summer terms, the adviser-approved Rationale and Booklist must be submitted to Gallatin no later then April 1.
+For students planning to graduate at the end of the summer terms, the adviser-approved Rationale and List of Works must be submitted to Gallatin no later then April 1.

 How do I prepare for my colloquium?

-There are many ways that you can prepare for a strong colloquium.
-Schedule a meeting with your primary faculty adviser to devise a timeline for colloquium preparation.
+The most important step in preparing for a strong colloquium is to schedule a meeting with your primary faculty adviser to devise a timeline for colloquium preparation.
 Plan to meet with your adviser frequently during your senior year.
-Additionally, read through the colloquium sections of our website, which detail every aspect of the colloquium process.
-You can also attend one of the colloquium workshops scheduled throughout the year and speak to the Senior Class Advisers.
+Additionally, read through the colloquium sections of the Gallatin website, which detail every aspect of the colloquium process.
+You can also attend one of the colloquium workshops scheduled held throughout the year and speak with your Senior Class Advisers about the colloquium process.

 What is the last day to complete my colloquium?